Why Restaurant Demand For Smaller Fish Fillets Is Bad News For Oceans

 Mous' organization is trying to change the industry by encouraging seafood buyers and exporters to commit to purchasing only fish greater than a certain minimum size.
 This would motivate fishermen to catch bigger snappers and leave the juveniles in the water, allowing the fish to eventually reproduce and help replenish their population.

 The campaign is gaining some traction.
-Norpac Fisheries Export, which sells to Safeway, Costco and other companies, signed the agreement in January, and a few weeks later, Netuno USA, the largest importer of frozen snapper in the U.S., followed suit.
+Norpac Fisheries Export, which sells to Safeway, Costco and other companies, signed onto the campaign in January, and a few weeks later, Netuno USA, the largest importer of frozen snapper in the U.S., followed suit.
 Rachel Winters, associate director of media relations for the Nature Conservancy, says eight more distributors have since announced their commitment to the fishery plan, including five that made the pledge on Sunday, March 17, in Boston, on the first day of Seafood Expo North America.

 The demand for smaller fish seems to be coming mainly from the American retail and restaurant market, where many chefs and large-scale caterers tend to prefer not only whole intact fillets, but fillets that, on their own, perfectly constitute a single portion.